lukefitzwolfgang/icatproject/ops/icat40/readme.txt

-admin user password: adminadmin asadmin command: The operating system user called glassfish3 has asadmin on the PATH ojdbc14.jar: The file ojdbc14.jar has been added to /home/glassfish3/glassfish3/glassfish/domains/domain1/lib icat.properties: The file icat.properties has been added to /home/glassfish3/glassfish3/glassfish/domains/domain1/config
+admin user password: adminadmin asadmin command: The operating system user called glassfish3 has asadmin on the PATH ojdbc14.jar: The file ojdbc14.jar has been added to /home/glassfish3/glassfish3/glassfish/domains/domain1/lib icat.properties: The file has been added to /home/glassfish3/glassfish3/glassfish/domains/domain1/config log4j.properties: The file has been added to /home/glassfish3/glassfish3/glassfish/domains/domain1/config

 Oracle tools:
 sqlplus: The operating system user glassfish3 has sqlplus on the PATH